 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Encouraging juvenile behaviour, such as “laddish” behaviour or anything likely to appeal particularly to adolescents and teenagers, is likely to be frowned upon by the ASA.
-Depicting, for example, a ‘girls’ night out’ or a guy being a bit of a “rogue” is not in itself a problem, but puerile, anti-social, aggressive or irreverent behaviour is likely to be unacceptable for two reasons: firstly, depicting conduct or actions that could be construed as drunken is likely to be unacceptable for encouraging excessive consumption and, secondly, condoning such behaviour might appeal to the young or daring.
+Encouraging juvenile behaviour, such as “laddish” behaviour or anything likely to appeal particularly to adolescents, teenagers and/or younger children is likely to breach the Code.
+Depicting, for example, a ‘girls’ night out’ or a guy being a bit of a “rogue” is not in itself a problem, but puerile, anti-social, aggressive or irreverent behaviour is likely to be unacceptable for two reasons: firstly, depicting conduct or actions that could be construed as drunken is likely to be unacceptable for encouraging excessive consumption (see also Alcohol: Unwise or Excessive Consumption) and, secondly, condoning such behaviour might appeal to the young or daring (see also Alcohol: Targeting and Appeal to Under 18s).

-Rules to consider are 18.1, 18.4, 18.14, 18.15 and 18.16.
-The first rule states “Care should be taken not to exploit the young, the immature or those who are mentally or socially vulnerable”; the next rule relates to linking alcohol with unruly, irresponsible or anti-social behaviour and the final three rules relate to marketing communications featuring or appealing to under-18s.
+The main rules to consider are 18.1, 18.4 and 18.14.
+18.1 states “Care should be taken not to exploit the young, the immature or those who are mentally or socially vulnerable”; the next rule relates to linking alcohol with unruly, irresponsible or anti-social behaviour and the end of 18.14 states: “People shown drinking or playing a significant role …should not be shown behaving in an adolescent or juvenile manner”.

 In 2004, the ASA upheld a complaint about a poster that showed a middle-aged man sitting on a photocopier with his trousers round his ankles.
 The ASA considered that the ad irresponsibly condoned immature behaviour (Beverage Brands (UK) Ltd, 9 June 2004).

-The line between “juvenile” and merely “playful” behaviour is a thin one, and the overall context of an ad can make a difference.
+The line between “juvenile” and merely lively behaviour is a thin one, and the overall context of an ad can make a difference.
 In 2016, the ASA upheld a complaint about a Facebook video, because it featured an individual acting in a juvenile fashion.
 The video, which featured Vine personality Joe Charman, showed him holding three bottles of Hooch, jumping onto an inflatable and travelling across a pool on it.
-The advertiser argued that Joe Charman was known for these types of skills, and the behaviour was not juvenile nor reckless – however, the ASA disagreed, and said the behaviour was likely to appeal to those under 18 (Global Brands Ltd., 26 October 2016).
+The advertiser argued that Joe Charman was known for these types of skills, and the behaviour was not juvenile nor reckless – however, the ASA disagreed, and said the behaviour was likely to appeal to those under 18 (Global Brands Ltd, 26 October 2016).
 That same year, the ASA considered a similar scenario – an alcohol ad featuring a man falling backwards into a pool.
-However, in this second example, the ASA concluded that the man wasn’t shown to be brave or daring, the scene was depicted as “playful” and crucially, the man wasn’t drinking, nor was the act depicted as something that has occurred whilst or after consuming alcohol (Maxxium UK Ltd., 4 May 2016).
+However, in this second example, the ASA concluded that the man wasn’t shown to be brave or daring, the scene was depicted as “playful” and crucially, the man wasn’t drinking, nor was the act depicted as something that has occurred whilst or after consuming alcohol (Maxxium UK Ltd, 4 May 2016).
+Marketers should not, however, assume that a lack of drinking in an ad would excuse otherwise problematic behaviour.

 CAP is aware that sometimes whether something is of particular appeal to under-18s can be nuanced – therefore, marketers are welcome to get a view from the Copy Advice team.

-See also entry on Alcohol: Targeting and Appeal to Under 18s, Alcohol: General and Alcohol: Featuring Under 25s.
+See also Alcohol: General, Alcohol: Targeting and Appeal to Under 18s and Alcohol: Featuring Under 25s.